MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 ### Action type message extensions

-To initiate actions from a  messaging extension set the `type` parameter to `action`.
+To initiate actions from a messaging extension, set the `type` parameter to `action`.
 Below is an example of a manifest with a search and a create command.
 A single messaging extension can have up to 10 different commands.
-This includes both multiple search and multiple action-based commands.
+It includes both multiple search and multiple action-based commands.

 #### Complete app manifest example